 Concept of Laissez-faire

 The theory of the invisible hand largely revolves around the concept of laissez-faire.
 This concept follows the policy of letting things take their own course, without any interference.
 According to laissez-faire, the less the government is involved in making policy decisions, the better the economy will be.
-The underlying assumption of this concept is that “natural order” ultimately prevails.
+The underlying assumption of the concept is that “natural order” ultimately prevails.
 Social welfare will be maximized if the economy is let free without regulation.

 Keynesian Economics and The Great Depression

 Keynesian economics, at least the original work developed directly from Keynes’ “General Theory”, did not completely reject the invisible hand.
 However, Keynesians questioned its validity in the short run, especially during times of recession.
 Keynes believed that the only way out of an economy struggling with a recession is government intervention via government expenditure expansion.

 This is when John Maynard Keynes came to the forefront with his new and contradictory theory.
 Keynes was of the opinion that aggregate demand – measured as the sum of the household, business, and government expenditure – was the driving force of an economy.
 He further believed that free markets would never self-balance to reach full employment equilibrium.
 For an economy to come out of recession and boost aggregate demand, Keynes prescribed government expenditure expansion.
 This could help achieve full employment and price stability.